-This button, when activated, displays a popup window consisting of 4 buttons.
-These are: Choose Photo or Video, Take Photo or Video, Scan Documents and Dismiss Popup Window.
+This button, when activated, displays a popup window consisting of five buttons.
+These are: Choose Photo or Video, Scan Documents, Take Photo or Video, Scan Text and Dismiss context menu.
 Using photos and videos are beyond the scope of this lesson, so they will not be discussed further.